agabor/docs/_includes/rest/files.md

 ## Associating with Objects

-After files are uploaded, you can associate them with Parse objects:
+After files are uploaded, you can associate them with MSG objects:

 <div class="language-toggle">
 <pre><code class="bash">